Terror threat rising in UK as attackers become ‘increasingly unpredictable’

 Ms Braverman said the types of threats were “more diverse, dynamic and complex”, adding: “The terrorist threat is evolving and increasing, so we must also evolve to get ahead of it.”

-The home secretary said 39 plots had been foiled in a period where nine terror attacks had been launched in Britain, praising the work of the security services.
+The home secretary said 39 plots had been foiled since 2017 - a period that has seen 15 attacks carried out - praising the work of the security services.

 Home Office officials said they were working to address any potential threat from a record number of terror offenders being released from prison this year, through enhanced intelligence-sharing and monitoring.